Chelsea Manning: Early life

 Born in 1987 in Oklahoma City, Oklahoma, Manning is the second child of Susan Fox, who is Welsh, and Brian Manning, an American.
 Brian had joined the United States Navy in 1974, at age 19, and served five years as an intelligence analyst.
 He met Susan while stationed in Wales at RAF Brawdy.
 Manning has an older sister.
 The couple returned to the U.S. in 1979, settling first in California.
 After moving near Crescent, Oklahoma, they bought a house with five acres of land, where they kept pigs and chickens.

 Manning's sister told the court-martial that both their parents were alcoholics, and that their mother drank continually while pregnant with Chelsea.
 Captain David Moulton, a Navy psychiatrist, told the court that Manning's facial features showed signs of fetal alcohol syndrome.
 The sister became Manning's principal caregiver, waking at night to prepare the baby's bottle.
 The court heard that Manning was fed only milk and baby food until the age of two.
 As an adult she reached 5 ft 2 in and weighed around 105 lb.

 Manning's father took a job as an information technology (IT) manager for a rental car agency, The Hertz Corporation, which required travel.
 The family lived several miles out of town, and Manning's mother was unable to drive.
 She spent her days drinking, while Manning was left largely to herself playing with Lego toys or on the computer.
 Brian stocked up on food before his trips and left signed checks that the sister mailed to pay the bills.
 A neighbor said that whenever Manning's elementary school went on field trips, she would give her own son extra food or money so he could make sure Manning had something to eat.
 Friends and neighbors considered the Mannings a troubled family.

 Parents' divorce, move to Wales

 As a child, Manning was opinionated about the intersection of religion and politics.
 For example, she invariably remained silent during the part of the Pledge of Allegiance that makes reference to God.

-In a 2011 interview, Manning's father said, "People need to understand that he's a young man that had a happy life growing up."
+In a 2011 interview, Manning's father said that Manning "had a happy life growing up".
 He also said that Manning excelled at the saxophone, science, and computers, and created a website at the age of 10.
-Manning learned how to use PowerPoint, won the grand prize three years in a row at the local science fair, and in sixth grade, took top prize at a statewide quiz bowl.